Determinantal point process models and statistical inference : Extended version: Concluding remarks

 Though a DPP is broadly speaking a special case of a Gibbs point process, we are not aware of a simple Hammersley-Clifford-Ripley-Kelly representation (see \cite{ripley:kelly:77}) in terms of a product of interaction functions (or, using the terminology of statistical physics, a sum of potentials).
 Gibbsianness of DPPs has been studied in \cite{Georgii:Yoo:05}, see Remark~\ref{rem:Panpangelou}.
 In our opinion the Markovian properties of DPPs is still an interesting area of research.

-Another open research problem is the development of determinantal space-time point process models.
-In the continuous time case, formally we are then just dealing with a DPP defined on $\real\times\real^d$ (where $\real$ is considered to be the time axis), but the natural direction on the time axis should be taken into consideration when developing parametric families of space-time covariance functions and understanding how they can be used for modelling repulsion between events in time or space or both time and space.
+DPPs models as studied in this may be extended to other spaces and settings.
+In an ongoing project we are studying DPPs on the sphere.
+Other interesting cases are multivariate and marked DPPs, DPP models for preferential sampling \citep{Diggle10}, incompletely observed DPPs \citep{Chakraborty11}, and not at least space-time DPPs.
+In the continuous time case of a space-time DPP, formally we are just dealing with a DPP defined on $\real\times\real^d$ (where $\real$ is considered to be the time axis), but the natural direction on the time axis should be taken into consideration when developing parametric families of space-time covariance functions and understanding how they can be used for modelling repulsion between events in time or space or both time and space.
+One possibility for building space-time covariance functions is a spectral approach \citep{Stein05}.
 Also the development of statistical inference procedures for such models is a challenge.
 Recently, in a discrete time setting, \cite{Affandi:Kulesza:Fox:12} have constructed a Markov chain of DPPs with a finite state space.
 It would be interesting to study a similar Markov chain construction for our case with state space $\real^d$.